HandBrake/HandBrake/.github/ISSUE_TEMPLATE/bug_report.md

 ### Operating system and version (e.g., Ubuntu 19.10, macOS 10.15 Catalina, Windows 10 1909):

-Please replace this text with the version of the operation system you are running.
+Please replace this text with the version of the operating system you are running.

 ### Error message text and/or screenshot: